stanford-oval/almond-voice/README.md

-# almond-voice
+# genie

-A prototype voice interface for Almond.
+Voice interface for Almond, an open-source virtual assistant developed at Stanford University.